lucarosellini/kina/README.md

   * The first one will let developers map Cassandra tables to plain old java objects (POJOs), just like if you were using any other ORM.
 We call this API the 'entity objects' API.
     This abstraction is quite handy, it will let you work on RDD<YourEntityHere> (under the hood Kina will transparently map Cassandra's columns to entity properties).
-    Your domain entities must be correctly annotated using Kina annotations (take a look at deep-examples example entities in package com.stratio.deep.testentity).
+    Your domain entities must be correctly annotated using Kina annotations (take a look at kina-examples example entities in package kina.testentity).

-  * The second one is a more generic 'cell' API, that will let developerss work on RDD<com.stratio.deep.entity.Cells> where a 'Cells' object is a collection of com.stratio.deep.entity.Cell objects.
+  * The second one is a more generic 'cell' API, that will let developerss work on RDD<kina.entity.Cells> where a 'Cells' object is a collection of kina.entity.Cell objects.
     Column metadata is automatically fetched from the data store.
 This interface is a little bit more cumbersome to work with (see the example below), but has the advantage that it doesn't require the definition of additional entity classes.
     Example: you have a table called 'users' and you decide to use the 'Cells' interface.
 Once you get an instance 'c' of the Cells object, to get the value of column 'address' you can issue a c.getCellByName("address").getCellValue().
     Please, refer to the Kina API documentation to know more about the Cells and Cell objects.

-We encourage you to read the more comprehensive documentation hosted on the [Openstratio website](http://www.openstratio.org/examples/using-stratio-deep/).

-Kina comes with an example sub project called 'deep-examples' containing a set of working examples, both in Java and Scala.
+Kina comes with an example sub project called 'kina-examples' containing a set of working examples, both in Java and Scala.
-Please, refer to the deep-example project README for further information on how to setup a working environment.
+Please, refer to the kina-example project README for further information on how to setup a working environment.

 MongoDB integration
 ===================